Frequently Asked Questions

 Once completed, please mail it to the Heating Assistance Office at 10002 Glacier Highway, Suite 200, Juneau, AK 99801-8569.

 The staff will process applications in the order in which they were received.
 It can take up to 45 days to process your application.

-How do I find out if I am getting help and how much money will my vendor receive?
+How can I check on my application and find out how much money my vendor will receive?

 All clients are notified of their status via a client Notice of Action (NOA).
 You will receive a NOA letting you know if you have been approved and for how much money, denied, or additional information is needed to process your application.
 Your vendor will also be sent a NOA to identify who has been approved and for how much money.
 The vendor should receive payment within one week of the NOA being mailed.

 You can also check the IVR Hotline at 1-888-804-6330 (or 269-5777 in Anchorage) from a touch tone phone (will not work with a rotary phone).
 When the hotline answers:

 - press #1 to enter the system